sktime/mentoring/internships/gsoc.md

-# Welcome to sktime's Google Summer of Code program!
+# Welcome to sktime's Google Summer of Code program 2021!

 sktime is participating in Google Summer of Code (GSoC) part of INCF (https://www.incf.org/activities/gsoc).
 Join the sktime team for a summer full of coding, learning and fun.
 Be part of our diverse community and join our efforts to advance machine learning and time series analysis capabilities!